 As part of a multidisciplinary team, the Edge Healthcare team works closely with other medical and health professionals.
 This includes general practitioners, sports physicians, orthopaedic surgeons, podiatrists, personal trainers and sports coaches to help achieve the best results for their clients.

 Hear from osteopath Lorène Dawance of Edge Healthcare’s CBD-based clinic:

-“I’ve always wanted to do something where I helped people, and I was convinced by osteopathy after seeing an osteopath for headaches myself.
+“I’ve always wanted to do something where I helped people.
+I was convinced by osteopathy after seeing an osteopath for headaches myself.
 I loved how hands-on it is, and how the treatment was very personal and tailored to me.
 Being able to improve someone’s quality of life – which most of us take for granted – can be so impactful.
 People can be so grateful and appreciative even for the smallest things when they’re not feeling their best.
-And, the job is never boring!
-Working with different people, personalities and conditions definitely keeps you on your toes and thinking outside the box.
-And of course being able to chat to lovely people all day is a plus and makes the day to day very enjoyable.”
+And the job is never boring!
+Working with different people, personalities and conditions keeps you on your toes and thinking outside the box.
+Of course, being able to chat to lovely people is a plus and makes the day to day very enjoyable.”

 Singapore Headache & Migraine Clinic

 Singapore Headache & Migraine Clinic, one of Back in Health’s osteopathic clinics in Singapore, offering migraine and headache sufferers a holistic alternative to the long-term use of painkillers, or surgery.